shubham-thakare/cowin-vaccine-availability-indicator/README.md

    python vaccine-availability-checker.py
    ```

-**Now,** sit and relax... your robot will keep eye on the vaccination slots and let you know once it gets updated.
+**Now,** sit back and relax... your robot will keep eye on the vaccination slot and let you know when it gets available.

 ![email_notification_scrrenshot](assets/notification_email_border_black.png)